BBC presenter charged with indecent assaults

 Hall's arrest is not part of that investigation, but revelations about Savile have prompted a flurry of allegations to police around the country.

-The BBC's much-criticised response to the Savile disclosures and suggestions it had covered up allegations against the late BBC presenter led to the resignation of its director general George Entwistle last month.
+The BBC's much-criticized response to the Savile disclosures and suggestions it had covered up allegations against the late BBC presenter led to the resignation of its director general George Entwistle last month.

 (Reporting by Michael Holden and Alessandra Prentice; Editing by Pravin Char)